Connect with us

 Britam managing director Benson Wairegi said the company’s decision to venture into property development is part of its diversification strategy meant to lower portfolio risk and exposure to the stock market.

-Mr Wairegi noted that there was a huge demand for serviced apartment in Nairobi yet the supply of the facilities remains quite low.
+Mr Wairegi noted that there was a huge demand for serviced apartments in Nairobi yet the supply of the facilities remains quite low.

 Meanwhile, Chinese property firm Ahcof Investments (Kenya) Limited has announced plans to build a 10-floor high-end residential complex on Mbaazi Avenue in Lavington, Nairobi.